ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Force deletion without confirmation.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-nw`, `--no-wait`</dt>
 <dd>Delete the {{site.data.keyword.cos_full_notm}} event subscription and do not wait for the subscription to be deleted.
-If you specify the `no-wait` option, the subscription delete begins and does not wait.
+If you specify the `--no-wait` option, the subscription delete begins and does not wait.
 Use the `subscription cos get` command to check the subscription status.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-w`, `--wait`</dt>
 <dd>Delete the {{site.data.keyword.cos_full_notm}} event subscription and wait for the subscription to be deleted.
-If you specify the `wait` option, the subscription delete waits for a maximum time in seconds, as set by the `wait-timeout` option, for the subscription to be deleted.
-This command exits when the subscription is deleted or whenever `wait-timeout` is reached, whichever comes first.
+If you specify the `--wait` option, the subscription delete waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the subscription to be deleted.
+This command exits when the subscription is deleted or whenever `--wait-timeout` is reached, whichever comes first.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for the {{site.data.keyword.cos_full_notm}} event subscription to be deleted.
-This value is required if the `wait` option is specified.
-This value is ignored if the `no-wait` option is specified.
+This value is required if the `--wait` option is specified.
+This value is ignored if the `--no-wait` option is specified.
 The default value is <code>15</code>.
 </dd>
 </dl>